 - Found that when the effects of alcohol were wearing off, you had withdrawal symptoms, such as trouble sleeping, shakiness, restlessness, nausea, sweating, a racing heart, dysphoria (feeling uneasy or unhappy), malaise (general sense of being unwell), feeling low, or a seizure?
 Or sensed things that were not there?

 If any symptoms are present, it can be a cause for concern.
 If multiple symptoms are present, it is crucial to seek help from a qualified professional.

 Asking for Help

 Treatment for AUD is available and typically includes a combination of medications, substance use treatment programs, behavioral therapies, and social support.
 The best form of treatment for AUD will depend on each person’s individual needs.
 Some people will need to complete a detoxification to safely stop drinking, while others may be able to enter outpatient treatment directly.

 Asking for help can be one of the most difficult steps in early recovery.
 If you are concerned about your alcohol use, it’s a good idea to ask for help as soon as possible.
 A healthcare provider or other treatment professional can help you learn more about what treatment options are available.
-If you’re unsure where to begin, Contact us today to speak with one of Greenbriar’s compassionate admissions team.
+If you’re unsure where to begin, today to speak with one of Greenbriar’s compassionate admissions team.